 In the most recent literature on inflation targeting it has become common to make a distinction between a control horizon and an implicit targeting horizon (also called optimal policy horizon)15.
 The former reflects the time-lag with which a monetary policy change affects inflation.
 The target horizon, in contrast, is the period of time in which the central bank and/or the government want the economy to be back on target after current (or forecasted) inflation has been hit by an unexpected (or expected) shock.
 Why these two concepts can be different?
 Simply because the central bank and/or the government are not only concerned about inflation but they usually also care about developments in the real economy.
 For example, if an unexpected shock leads to an increase in forecasted inflation, the central bank knows (very approximately, of course) by how much it has to raise its monetary policy rate in order to bring inflation down to the target level in two years.
 But, if this more restrictive monetary policy stance affects economic activity growth "too much", then the central bank might decide to increase its policy rate less or more gradually such that inflation comes down to the target level more slowly (beyond two years) but with less output sacrifice in the short run.
-Therefore, the implicit targeting horizon in this case is longer than the control horizon.
-In general, the rule is that the former is at least as long as the latter, which reflects that in the policy reaction function of the central bank (and perhaps in its objective function as well), not only inflation matters, but also output stabilization matters.
+Therefore, the implicit targeting horizon is longer than the control horizon.
+This is the most common case and reflects that in the policy reaction function of the central bank (and perhaps in its objective function as well), not only inflation matters, but also output stabilization matters.